tldr-pages/tldr/CLIENT-SPECIFICATION.md

 ### Platform

-Clients MUST default to displaying tldr-page from the platform upon which the client is running.
+Clients MUST default to displaying the page associated with the platform on which the client is running.
 For example, a client running on _Windows 10_ will default to displaying pages from the `windows` platform.
 Clients MAY provide a user-configurable option to override this behaviour, however.

 If a page is not available for the host platform, clients MUST fallback to the special `common` platform.